Short Course

 -

-Basic Principles of Sedimentology and Pedogenesis apply to professional projects.
+How the Principles of Sedimentology and Pedogenesis apply to professional projects.

 -

-Three strategies for synthesizing the sedimentary sequence that can be applied at any Site.
+Strategies for synthesizing the sedimentary sequence that can be applied at any Site.

 -

 The course finishes with 20-question multiple-choice Final Exam.
-Completion of the final exam is required to receive a CEU Course Completion Certificate
+Completion of the final exam is required to receive a CEU Course Completion Certificate.

 CONTINUING EDUCATION UNITS